Robert W. Glover

 robert.glover@maine.edu

-Robert W. Glover is an Associate Professor of Political Science and Honors, a joint appointment in the Department of Political Science and the Honors College at the University of Maine.
-His research focuses generally on public policy and political engagement, and he is pursuing ongoing projects related to drug policy attitudes and the attitudinal impacts of serving as a poll worker.
+Robert W. Glover is an Associate Professor of Political Science and Honors at the University of Maine.
+His research examines on public policy and political engagement.
+Currently, he is pursuing multiple projects focused on changing drug policy attitudes as well as the impacts of serving as a poll worker.
 He also serves as a co-director of the Maine Chapter of the Scholars Strategy Network, a national organization that connects academic research to policymakers, citizens, and the media.

 Curriculum Vitae